 - Equipment: 40-core cluster system; large 9-panel display wall; cluster-driven immersive projected display; workstations with modern graphics cards

-The Department of Chemistry and Biochemistry maintains laboratory equipment and instruments typical of comparable institutions.
+The Department of Chemistry and Biochemistry houses the ChemCore facility and maintains laboratory instruments and equipment and instruments typical of comparable institutions.
 The Nuclear Magnetic Resonance (NMR) spectrometer is a 500 MHz instrument that allows structure elucidation of small molecules and biological compounds.
-Other instruments include UV, FTIR visible (diode array) and atomic absorption (AA: flame, graphite furnace and cold vapor) spectrophotometers; high performance liquid chromatograph (HPLC) and ion chromatograph (IC); and capillary gas chromatograph/mass spectrometer (GC/MS).
-Other specialized equipment includes a research-grade dry box, growth chamber, anaerobic chamber, environmental field sampling equipment, thermocyclers and ultracentrifuge.
-The AA, HPLC, IC and GC/MS are all available online so that students can spend extensive one-on-one time with the instruments.
+Other instruments include several FT-IR spectrophotometers, two gradient capable high performance liquid chromatographs (HPLC), an atomic absorption spectrophotometer (flame, graphite furnace and cold vapor), a fluorescence spectrometer and a capillary gas chromatograph/mass spectrometer (GC/MS).
+Other specialized equipment includes several gas chromatographs, a molecular imaging system, thermal cyclers, high speed centrifuges, a table top ultracentrifuge, a 96 well plate reader with fluorescence and UV/Vis detection, a plant growth chamber and other incubators, Nanodrop spectrophotometers and Vernier graphing calculators with probes for pH, temperature and voltage measurements.
 A molecular modeling facility equipped with 24 computers is also available for instruction and research.